jeremyneveu/m2-npac-grac/chapters/en/02_friedmann_equations.md

 T^{ij} & = P(t) \gamma^{ij}& \quad \text{(second-order tensor)}
 \end{align} $$

-More elegantly, we can introduce the quadri-vector $U^\mu$ defined by :
+More elegantly, we can introduce the dimensionless quadri-vector $U^\mu$ defined by :
 $$ U^0 = 1, \quad U^i = 0 $$
 and obtain a compact expression for the energy-momentum tensor of a homogeneous, isotropic Universe:
 \begin{equation}